-- Total revenues of the governmental activities increased by \$23.1 million between fiscal years.
-The increase is a result of Federal and State aide, the majority arising from the Local Control Funding Formula (LCFF), one time state funds, and the receipt of funds from the energy efficiency loan. - Total expenses of the governmental activities increased in 2017-2018 by \$36.7 million between fiscal years.
+- Total revenues of the governmental activities increased by \$31.1 million between fiscal years.
+The increase is a result of Federal and State aide, the majority arising from the Local Control Funding Formula (LCFF), one time state funds, and the additional STRS and PERS on-half revenue adjustment. - Total expenses of the governmental activities increased in 2018-19 by \$42 million between fiscal years.
 The increase is mainly attributed to the increase in salaries and benefits, several capital projects at our schools, investment in instructional technology and the Local Control Accountability Plan (LCAP) approved programs.